texta-tk/texta-tk.github.io/source/terminology.rst

 As its name suggests, Tagger Groups incorporate multiple (binary) taggers, which are executed in parallel to produce a list of tags to the user.
 Tagger Group has been successfully tested with over 6000 binary models and prediction times are usually less than 1 second.
 To achieve this, TTK has employed a hybrid approach for multi-label tagging, which uses unsupervised machine learning (document vectors) to limit the number of binary models used for prediction.
-In such scenario input document is compared to training data to determine most probable models to produce valid tags.
+In such a scenario, the input document is compared to training data to determine the most probable models to produce valid tags.
 Read more about it :ref:`here <tagger>`.

 .. _tagger_concept: